AI Trail Analysis

 - Parking

-- Water source (summit)
+- Water source (at summit lodge)

 - Visitor Center (seasonal)